Molesmalo/StarWarsMod4AirMash/Extensions-part1.md

 # Creating my first extension:

-> Enought theory!
+> Enough theory!
 When do we start coding?

 Now that you know how to load extensions, why don't we try to create our very first StarMash Extension?